Rekha Thapa: In the media

 Thapa's entry in a top Political Party UCPN (Maoist) amidst a public program at party headquarters office of UCPN (Maoist) in Koteshwor, Kathmandu has been criticized by some of her fans.
 In November 2009, while protesting for Unified Communist Party of Nepal (Maoist) on supremacy in the government, Rekha Thapa was seen dancing with the Prachanda who encircled Durbar Square, the government headquarter.
 In December 2009, Rekha Thapa was seen kissing the shortest man in the world, Khagendra Thapa Magar.

 Rekha Thapa was on the cover page of Wave Magazine in June 2013.

 Rekha Thapa ended her relationship with her husband and film producer Chhabi Raj Ojha in 2012.
-She has been dating Sudarshan Gautam, a disabled non-resident Nepali (NRN).
-In an interview, Sudarshan Gautam had also admitted on the possibility of marriage.
-Rekha later revealed that the affair with Sudarsan Gautam was a publicity stunt.

 In politics

 In 2013, Thapa joined the Unified Communist Party of Nepal (Maoist).
 However, a year later, she announced that she was no longer associated with that political party.

 Thapa joined Rastriya Prajatantra Party (RPP) on 12 December 2016.

 In February 2017, Thapa was elected as a central member of RPP.
 A number of other popular faces, such as singer Komal Oli, and lawmakers Kunti Shahi and Pratibha Rana were also elected.